hennajos/server-hyte/README.md

 Back end tuntiesimerkkejä

-Only the user can edit and delete entries.
-Only the user can edit user info and get the user list.
+Only the logged in user can edit and delete entries, edit user info and get the user list.